Andersdallhansen/Docker/django-hello-world/django-application/README.md

 # Hello, World!
 Django application

-To start the virtual environment run
+To run this on its own, start a virtual environment
 ```bash
 pipenv shell
 ```